Shift3/boilerplate-client-react/README.md

 ### AWS

 Deploying to AWS requires having AWS credentials on the machine.
 The script is set to look for a default AWS profile named `shift3`.
 Once the AWS sandbox setup has been taken care of by Terraform, the deployment is done via `npm run deploy:staging`.

+## Development

+### Development Server
+Run `yarn start` to start the development server listening on `port 4200`.
+You can view the app in the browser by navigating to `http://localhost:4200`.
+The app will automatically reload if any source files are changed.